carenod/phyQ/README.md

 # How PHY regulate AS in Arabidopsis
-A RNAseq analysis using ASpli
+A RNAseq analysis using [ASpli](https://bioconductor.org/packages/release/bioc/html/ASpli.html).

 ## Experimental design